 How to cite this article:

-Dr. Pramod Kumar Sethi and Dr. Vikram Singh.
+Dr. Pramod Kumar Sethi, Dr. Vikram Singh.
 Effect of Yog Nidra on reaction time and the anticipation time of the wrestlers.
-International Journal of Physical Education, Sports and Health.
-2016; 3(5): 504-507.
+Int J Phys Educ Sports Health 2016;3(5):504-507.